 Public Speaking 101: Help Your Team Shine at Your Next Meeting

 We can’t all be naturally great public speakers.
-Many people have specialized knowledge others want to hear about, but that doesn’t mean they know how to communicate their expertise to a live audience.
+Many people have specialized knowledge that others want to hear about, but it doesn’t mean they know how to communicate their expertise to a live audience.

-So what do you do when a major meeting turns the spotlight on your team?
+So what do you do when a major meeting turns the spotlight on team members who are experts in their field but not experts at presenting?
 Your best minds are on tap to impress with killer content.
 Their delivery can be just as killer with these tips to bring out the dynamic speaker in almost anyone.

 Finalize scripts well in advance.
 Busy people may balk at an early deadline.
 Many assume they can rely on Powerpoint to guide them.
 And some simply prefer to wing it.
 But requesting that presentations be finished at least three weeks before a meeting allows plenty of time to memorize and practice.
 It also minimizes the chances of last-minute changes that can throw speakers off.

 Consider a professional moderator.
 A pro can take some pressure off by winning over the audience, adding a fresh voice, and giving speakers a way into their content, rather than making them go it alone.
 What might have been a dry presentation becomes an engaging Q&A.

 Team up.
 Dual presenters can break up what might otherwise have been a monotonous talk.
 They can play off each other, give each other confidence, and offer prompts to move on if one starts to ramble.

 As soon as you’ve identified who’s speaking and what they’ll say, start planting the seeds for successful presenting.
 It’s never too early to get people thinking about how they’ll handle themselves onstage—and often, it helps to further shape the content of their presentations.

 Here are some basics all presenters should know: